Creative spaces directory: Wellington region

 Address: 212 Knights Road, Hutt City and Uniting Parish Church, 2 Benzie Ave, Upper Hutt

 This creative space offers workshops in a variety of media, studio areas for ceramics, bone and wood carving, and painting and drawing.
 Exhibition opportunities include an in-house gallery.
 The Hutt City space is open Monday to Friday for people who use mental health services.
 The Upper Hutt is open for art sessions on Tuesday and the wider wellbeing programme is open through most of the week.
-Visit the MIX website.
+Visit their Facebook page and the MIX website

 Pablos Art Studio Inc

 Pablos Art Studio uses art and creative exploration to encourage people with experience of mental illness to transform their lives and re-engage in the wider community.
 Artists can access quality art opportunities in an environment that acknowledges career, personal and social needs, and encourages connections and a sense of value in the wider community.
-ROAR! gallery is a professional gallery and exhibition space that supports artists with limited access to traditional dealer galleries.
-Its ROAR! gallery is situated at 209 Left Bank Arcade, Wellington.
-Visit the Pablos website.
+Visit their Facebook page and website.

 Te Ara Korowai